 A foggy brain, memory loss, urinary incontinence, bladder inflammation, dry skin.
 Feeling tired, bloated, agitated, aggressive and depressed.
-Muscle and joint pain, suddenly appearing injuries and troubles sleeping.
+Muscle and joint pain, suddenly appearing injuries and trouble sleeping.
 All symptoms of hormonal imbalances.
 Stop suffering in silence.
-Read how to tackle these symptoms and improve your overall health.
+Tackle these symptoms and get your life back.

 Hormones are to blame